astrostatistics-in-crete/2019_summer_school/README.md

-If the material you learned through this summer school directly and significantly contributed to your work, we invite you to include the following acknowledge in your manuscript:
+If the material you learned through this summer school directly and significantly contributed to your work, we invite you to include the following acknowledgement in your manuscript:

 ```
 We wish to thank the "2019 Summer School for Astrostatistics in Crete" for providing training on the statistical methods adopted in this work.